-- Students who complete and earn all credits required by state law for graduation through a combination of FLVS courses and regular public high school courses may be eligible to receive a District diploma: - In order for a FLVS student to earn a regular high school diploma from the District, the student must be enrolled in at least one course for the entire semester at a district high school prior to the expected date of graduation and have successfully completed all other graduation requirements as outlined in school Board policy.
-(See subsection IV.)
+- Students who complete and earn all credits required by state law for graduation through a combination of FLVS courses and regular public high school courses may be eligible to receive a District diploma: - In order for a FLVS student to earn a regular high school diploma from the District, the student must be enrolled in at least one course for the

-- In order to be eligible to take the appropriate form of the Florida Comprehensive Assessment Test (FCAT) required for graduation, a student must be enrolled in a Florida public high school. - Registered home education students who complete and earn all credits required by state law for graduation through FLVS courses may be eligible to receive a District diploma: - o In order for a registered home education student to earn a regular high school diploma from the District, the student must be enrolled in at least one course for the entire semester at a district high school prior to the expected date of graduation and have successfully completed all other graduation requirements as outlined in school Board policy.
+- o In order to be eligible to take the appropriate form of the Florida Comprehensive Assessment Test (FCAT) required for graduation, a student must be enrolled in a Florida public high school. - Registered home education students who complete and earn all credits required by state law for graduation through FLVS courses may be eligible to receive a District diploma: - o In order for a registered home education student to earn a regular high school diploma from the District, the student must be enrolled in at least one course for the entire semester at a district high school prior to the expected date of graduation and have successfully completed all other graduation requirements as outlined in school Board policy.
 (See subsection IV.) - o In order to be eligible to take the appropriate form of the Florida Comprehensive Assessment Test (FCAT) required for graduation, a student must be enrolled in a Florida public high school. - Beginning the 2009-10 school year, the Osceola Virtual School will be a school of choice, and students may earn a diploma from the Osceola Virtual School if they are eligible to enroll in and complete all requirements for this program.